Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Methodology

-Following prior image compression works~\cite{balle2018variational,Liu_2023_CVPR}, the base codec of DISCOVER comprises three components: an encoder, a hyper-prior path, and a decoder.
-Firstly, the encoder $g_a$ extracts a compact latent code \( \boldsymbol{\hat{y}} \) from the input image \( \boldsymbol{x} \), Furthermore, using the location information $\boldsymbol{l}_i$ for task $i$ derived from the grounding model~\cite{liu2023grounding}, \( \boldsymbol{\hat{y}} \) is disentangled into different elements.
-When facing specific tasks, only the task-related component \( \tilde{\boldsymbol{y}}_i \) is transmitted to the decoder.
-On the other hand, the complete \( \boldsymbol{\hat{y}} \) is downsampled by the hyper encoder $h_a$ to create side information \( \boldsymbol{z} \), which is quantized as \( \boldsymbol{\hat{z}} \) and then transmitted to the decoder to help approximate the distribution of \( \boldsymbol{\hat{y}} \) for arithmetic coding.
-The entire encoding process can be defined as: On the decoder side, the coarse global information is extracted also from \( \boldsymbol{\hat{z}} \) using a global information extraction network $\mathrm{M}$ composed of two transposed convolutional layers and one convolutional layer, and is then input into the decoder $g_s$ alongside the task-related component \( \tilde{\boldsymbol{y}}_i \).
+On the decoder side, the coarse global information is extracted also from \( \boldsymbol{\hat{z}} \) using a global information extraction network $\mathrm{M}$ composed of two transposed convolutional layers and one convolutional layer, and is then input into the decoder $g_s$ alongside the task-related component \( \tilde{\boldsymbol{y}}_i \).
 It is crucial to note that our decoder's reconstruction target diverges from traditional image compression that attempts to reconstruct the original image; instead, our approach aims to reconstruct the diffusion latent code \( \boldsymbol{z}_c \) that is obtained after inputting the original image into the diffusion VAE encoder $\mathcal{E}$, thereby facilitating better integration with the diffusion model during subsequent generative composition.
-Ultimately, through our proposed DISCOVER codec, we reconstruct the latent code \( \boldsymbol{\hat{z}}_c \) that encapsulates the transmitted task-related information and coarse global information.
+Ultimately, through our proposed UniCodec, we reconstruct the latent code \( \boldsymbol{\hat{z}}_c \) that encapsulates the transmitted task-related information and coarse global information.
 The entire decoding process can be defined as:

+We reconstruct the background and global layout from $\hat{\boldsymbol{z}}$ rather than directly from $\hat{\boldsymbol{y}}$ because the hyper-latent provides a lower-rate, larger-receptive-field summary of the scene, while keeping $\tilde{\boldsymbol{y}}_i$ focused on task-relevant local semantics.
+In our implementation, $\hat{\boldsymbol{z}}$ accounts for only about 1\%--3\% of the total bitrate, so it acts as a lightweight global condition rather than a second full-content stream.
+The target $\hat{\boldsymbol{z}}_c \approx \boldsymbol{z}_c$ also reduces the domain gap between the codec decoder and the fixed pretrained diffusion/VAE latent space.
+Instead of reconstructing pixels and re-encoding them, the decoder directly learns the latent domain expected by the control-conditioned diffusion model, which improves conditioning accuracy and stabilizes optimization.